1) When Is The Best Time to Schedule My Maternity Session?

 At this time, studio maternity sessions are not available.
 Maternity sessions are only photographed outdoor.
 As for locations, I will send you a list within the Dallas area to choose from.

-Portrait sessions typically last about an hour and are scheduled 2-3 hours before sundown.
-Portrait sessions are only scheduled Monday through Friday.
-Unfortunately, because I also specialize in weddings full time, I do not secure availability for portrait sessions on weekends.
+Portrait sessions typically last about an hour, give or take and are only scheduled Monday through Friday.
+I also specialize in weddings full time so for that reason, I do not secure availability for portrait sessions on weekends.

-Turnaround on your digital files is two weeks from your session date.
+Turnaround on your digital files is two weeks from your scheduled session date.
 Once the said photos have been post processed, files will be added to your online viewing gallery.
 I will text you once the gallery has been emailed.
 From the gallery, you’ll be able to download your high resolution non-watermarked images to your computers.
 You will also receive a PDF of your print release/usage rights.
 You’re more than welcome to share the gallery with family and friends.
-They will have the option to buy fine arts print from the gallery but not a requirement.
-Prints start at $15.00.
-Orders are shipped directly to the lab and will arrive within 2 weeks of order date.
+Online gallery is also a e-commerce site so you and your love ones have the option to also purchase prints.
+Prints start at $15.00 and orders are shipped directly to the lab and arrive within 2 weeks of order date.

 Yes of course! ♥